aesthetic-suite/framework/docs/design-system.md

   # Factor to increase heading font size for each level.
   headingScale: 1.25

-  # Root line height.
+  # Root unitless line height.
+Can be calculated by dividing the
+  # desired line height (30px) by the font size (20px): 30 / 20 = 1.5.
+  # Initless is preferred for accessibility, scaling, and maintaining the correct ratio.
-  lineHeight: 1.5
+  lineHeight: 1.25

   # Factor to increase (mobile-first) or decrease (desktop-first) text and headings each breakpoint.
   responsiveScale: 1.1